paramrathour/CS-101/Plan.md

 	more - thue-morse, recaman, fourier, tiling
 ✓ switch to c++ where

-\href{https://youtu.be/qhbuKbxJsk8}{Times Tables, Mandelbrot and the Heart of Mathematics -- Mathologer}

 # Introduction
 <!-- + Hilbert Curve (mention other graphics problems) -->